Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Introduction

 We investigate the properties of parametric bootstrap in models for stratified data in a two-index asymptotic setting, where both the number $q$ of strata and the sample size $m$ of each stratum grow.
-In this scenario, the aim of higher-order solutions is to recover first-order validity of inferential procedures when standard first-order results are typically no longer valid due to the presence of high-dimensional nuisance specifications.
-In particular, the usual likelihood pivots are asymptotically standard normal provided $q=o(m)$, while the condition for the modified directed deviance is $q=o(m^3)$ \citep{Sartori:2003}.
-If $q = O(m^\alpha)$, then for $0 \leq \alpha < 1$ the asymptotic normality of standard likelihood pivots still holds.
-For this reason, we focus our attention on the highly stratified case with $\alpha \geq 1$ where asymptotic normality fails.
-We show here that accuracy of parametric bootstrap inference is ensured provided that $\alpha < 3$.
-The same order of error is obtained both with constrained and unconstrained bootstrap, which is in contrast to standard asymptotic settings.
-On the other hand, when $\alpha \geq 1$ the aim is to recover first-order accuracy and in such setting both variants of parametric bootstrap are as accurate as higher-order analytical solutions.
-The theoretical results are supported by extensive simulation studies3 , which illustrate that parametric bootstrap is at least as accurate as use of the modified signed likelihood root, and provide evidence that it can be even more accurate in some very extreme scenarios.
+In this setting, the usual likelihood pivots are asymptotically standard normal provided $q=o(m)$, while the condition for the modified signed likelihood root is $q=o(m^3)$ \citep{Sartori:2003}.
+If $q = O(m^\alpha)$, then for $0 \leq \alpha < 1$ the asymptotic normality of standard likelihood pivots still holds, with error of order $O_p(m^{(\alpha-1)/2})$ \citep[][formula (8)]{Sartori:2003}, while asymptotic normality fails in the highly stratified case with $\alpha \geq 1$.
+In that case, the aim of higher-order solutions is to recover first-order validity of inferential procedures.